 Let’s see where the journey takes me next!

-Like many graffiti beginners, it was a classmate who introduced me to the world of graffiti and sparked my interest in letters.
-By the late 90s, I had fully immersed myself in graffiti.
-After my first attempts with a spray can, I quickly connected with established writers in my hometown.
+As with many graffiti beginners, it was a classmate who introduced me to the world of graffiti and sparked my interest in letters.
+By the end of the 90s, I was fully immersed in the world of graffiti.
+After my first attempts with a spray can, I quickly made contacts with local writers in my home town.

-In my day-to-day job, I often work with typography, shapes, and colors.
-These influences are reflected in my graffiti work as well.
+For me, graffiti is a creative outlet and a balance to my professional work — free from commitments and deadlines.
+In my day-to-day work, I mostly work with typography, shapes and colors.
+These influences are also reflected in my graffiti work.

-After years of expressing myself through very abstract and often illegible letter forms, my style has recently become more legible.
-Like graffiti itself, I am in a constant state of evolution - a process that is clearly visible in the visual language of my artworks
+After years of expressing myself through very abstract and often illegible letterforms, my style has recently become more legible.
+Like graffiti itself, I am in a constant state of change — a process that can be clearly seen in my work.